 oil to grease pan

-1. Heat oil over medium heat and fry onions until soft.
+1. Heat ghee over medium heat and fry onions until soft.

 2. Add ginger, garlic, peppercorns, cloves, cardamom and cumin seeds.
 Fry until fragrant.